Somewhere in Time

 Old Fashioned Service

-The superior service offered by owner and operators Tom and Barbara made the experience of staying at this lovely property complete.
+The superior service offered by owner-operators Tom and Barbara made the experience of staying at this lovely property complete.
 They shared with me the history of this beautiful mansion and provided guidance for attractions and restaurants.
 Each evening they had a plate of cookies waiting on the table in the main foyer.
 Throughout the day, tea, coffee, and wine were available to be enjoyed in front of one of the hearths of the grand fireplaces.
 Each morning a full breakfast was provided in the main dining area.

 Staying in the Past